How toHow to Get Rid of Rats in Yard Without...

 Natural scent repellents are an effective way to keep your yard free of rats without using poison or traps.
 Rats have an acute sense of smell, so they won’t want to stay in your yard when they detect an unpleasant odor.

-Some natural ways to repel rodents from your yard include peppermint oil, eucalyptus oil and ammonia.
+Some natural ways to repel rodents from your yard include peppermint oil, eucalyptus oil, and ammonia.
 All of these are non-toxic and can be safely applied around your property with minimal risk to pets or plants.

 Peppermint oil is a popular scent because its pleasant odor repels rats.
 Dilute the oil to 5%, 10%, or 20% concentration and spray directly onto problem areas to deter them.